JJumSSu/WordEmbedding2Code/README.md

 ### Train Code Learner

-Specify model output name and glove file.
+Specify the name of the model output.

 The glove embedding file will be spliitted into train and valid datasets.